-13GE Determining a domestic shortfall year
+13GE Determining a domestic shortfall quarter

-- (1) A domestic shortfall year is a calendar year determined by the Resources Minister by notifiable instrument on or before 1 November in the preceding year. - (2) The Resources Minister must not determine a domestic shortfall year unless each of the following applies: - (a) the Resources Minister has reasonable grounds to believe: - (i) that there will not be a sufficient supply of natural gas for Australian consumers during the year unless exports of liquefied natural gas are controlled; and - (ii) that exports of liquefied natural gas would contribute to that lack of supply; - (b) the Resources Minister has consulted the following Ministers: - (i) the Prime Minister; - (ii) the Energy Minister; - (iii) the Industry Minister; - (iv) the Trade Minister; - (c) at least 30 days before the determination is made, the Resources Minister notified, by notifiable instrument, his or her intention to consider whether to determine the year as a domestic shortfall year. - (3) The Resources Minister may revoke a determination of a domestic shortfall year at any time.
+- (1) For the purposes of the definition of domestic shortfall quarter in regulation 13GB, the Resources Minister may, by notifiable instrument, determine a quarter to be a domestic shortfall quarter. - (2) The Resources Minister must not determine a quarter (the relevant quarter) to be a domestic shortfall quarter under subregulation (1) unless each of the following applies: - (a) the Resources Minister has reasonable grounds to believe that there will not be a sufficient supply of natural gas for Australian consumers during the relevant quarter unless exports of liquefied natural gas are controlled; - (b) the Resources Minister has consulted the following Ministers: - (i) the Prime Minister; - (ii) the Treasurer; - (iii) the Energy Minister; - (iv) the Industry Minister; - (v) the Trade Minister; - (c) on or before the first day of the quarter immediately preceding the relevant quarter, the Resources Minister gives notice, by notifiable instrument registered on the Federal Register of Legislation, of the Resources Minister's intention to consider whether to determine the relevant quarter to be a domestic shortfall quarter; - (d) the determination is made within the period: - (i) beginning 30 days after the first day of the quarter immediately preceding the relevant quarter; and

+- (ii) ending 45 days after the first day of the quarter immediately preceding the relevant quarter. - (3) The Resources Minister may revoke a determination of a domestic shortfall quarter at any time.